near/wallet-selector/packages/core/README.md

 Signs one or more actions before sending to the network.
 The user must be signed in to call this method as there's at least charges for gas spent.

-Note: Sender Wallet only supports `"FunctionCall"` action types right now.
+Note: Sender only supports `"FunctionCall"` action types right now.
 If you wish to use other NEAR Actions in your dApp, it's recommended to remove this wallet in your configuration.

 Below are the 8 supported NEAR Actions: